kubernetes/test-infra/prow/getting_started_deploy.md

   --confirm=false  # Remove =false to actually add hook
 ```

-Now go to your org or repo and click `Settings -> Webhooks`.
+If you don't want to use the `add-hook` utility, go to your org or repo and click `Settings -> Webhooks`.

 - Look for the `http://an.ip.addr.ess/hook` you added above to the `Payload URL`.
 - Change the `Content type` to `application/json`, and change your `Secret` to the `hmac-path` secret you created above.